 Inflatable Seat Belts

-Graco has determined that the SlimFit CAN be installed with inflatable seat belts found in some Ford Motor Company vehicles.
-Other types of inflatable seat belts are still incompatible for use with the SlimFit.
+Graco has determined that the SlimFit CAN be installed with inflatable seat belts found in some Ford/Lincoln vehicles.

 Installation Next to Other Seats

 With only two children, I don’t routinely need to do a 3-across, but I do appreciate the ability to install seats side-by-side on occasion.
-This allows a third adult to ride in the vehicle, and it makes use of the center position, which is the safest place in the vehicle (provided you can get a good installation) from side-impact collisions.
-I particularly appreciated being able to install the rear-facing SlimFit in the center when we went on a road trip with a tall (6’3″) travel companion.
-Since we would be switching off drivers, it was important that neither the of the front seats be too cramped and that I not be switching the car seats around every time we stopped at a rest stop.
-Putting the SlimFit in the center meant that either of the front seats could be adjusted to a safe (if not ideally comfortable) position for my tall friend.
+This allows a third adult to ride in the vehicle, if needed.
+I appreciated being able to install the rear-facing SlimFit in the center when we went on a road trip with a tall adult travel companion.
+Since we would be switching drivers, it was important that neither of the front seats were too cramped.
+I was not going to be switching the car seats around every time we stopped at a rest stop.
+Putting the SlimFit in the center seating position meant that either of the front seats could be adjusted to a safe position for my tall friend.